kriswiner/LSM9DS1/README.md

 Breakout boards are for sale at [Tindie.com](https://www.tindie.com/products/onehorse/lsm9ds1-ms5611-breakout-board/).

-This is a basic Arduino (Teensiduino) sketch that parametrizes the registers, initializes the sensor configurations, perfroms a self-test, calibrates the sensors, and uses the scaled output to obtain yaw, pitch, roll, and quaternions with open-source Madgwick and Mahony sensor fusion filters.
+This is a basic Arduino (Teensiduino) sketch that parametrizes the registers, initializes the sensor configurations, performs the accel and gyro self-tests, calibrates the sensors, and uses the scaled output to obtain yaw, pitch, roll, and quaternions with open-source Madgwick and Mahony sensor fusion filters.